Multiple Chemical Sensitivity (MCS) is a complex condition that can be difficult to explain and a challenge to understand.

 My nomadic lifestyle has it’s challenges (as any lifestyles does).
 But, this lifestyle has brought great freedom in terms of living more comfortably with MCS.

 This is a lifestyle I never would have considered if I didn’t have Multiple Chemical Sensitivities.

 Years ago, I blamed MCS for stealing my life from me.

 But I was wrong.

-My nomadic lifestyle began as a necessity… that turned into a dream!
+My nomadic lifestyle began as a necessity… little did I know it was also my dream!